Characterizing Positively Invariant Sets: Inductive and Topological Methods: Related Work

 The method of applying the ascending chain condition to ideals generated by successive Lie derivatives of polynomials in order to prove invariance of algebraic varieties in polynomial vector fields was employed by~\cite{NovikovYakovenko},~\cite{DBLP:conf/tacas/GhorbalP14}, and more recently by~\cite{harms2017polynomial}. \cite{DBLP:conf/emsoft/LiuZZ11} were the first to address positive invariance of semi-algebraic sets using techniques described in Section~\ref{sec:realinduction} of this article. \cite{Dowek2003} investigated the use of real induction to solve kinematic problems involving ODEs.

 \cite{DBLP:journals/jacm/PlatzerT20} recently developed a system of formal axioms (one of which formalizes the real induction principle) for reasoning about continuous invariants in differential dynamic logic.
-The axiomatization is \emph{complete} in the sense that a formal proof of continuous invariance of a \emph{semi-analytic set} $S$ represented by a formula can be derived in differential dynamic logic from the axioms whenever this property holds, and a refutation can be constructed in the logic whenever it does not.
+This axiomatization is \emph{complete} in the sense that a formal proof of continuous invariance of a \emph{semi-analytic set} represented by a formula $S$ can be derived in differential dynamic logic from the axioms whenever this invariance property holds, and a refutation can be derived whenever it does not.

 Among characterizations of positive set invariance in a less general setting than that considered in this article, we note the work of~\cite{CastelanHennet1993}, who reported necessary and sufficient conditions for positive invariance of convex polyhedra in linear vector fields.